[Holodeck:

 occurring anomaly which does not conform to the known laws of physics.

-TORRES: Don't you think it's a little late to be speculating on who
+TORRES: Don't you think it's a little late to be speculating on who or

-or what this thing is?
+what this thing is?
 The important thing now is that we find out some

 way of stopping it.

 CHAKOTAY: B'Elanna's right.
 It seems to me we've got two options.
+One,

-we find some way of reversing it.
+find some way of reversing it.

 KIM: Invert the effect.
 Turn the implosion into an explosion.